Sick of seeing all your hard-earned money go down the drain when you KNOW you should be saving money?

 4.)
 Find a free or low-cost alternative for your usual entertainment.

-If you love to go to the movies every Friday night, see if you can get the same experience for a cheaper price.
+If you love to go to the movies every Friday night, find a way to get the same experience for a cheaper price.
 You could change up the day or time you go since many theaters offer discounts during the week and during earlier parts of the day.
-To save even more money, see if your local city has free movie nights in their downtown.
-I know many cities that offer a family-friendly movie outside for free and they even have free snacks and drinks.
-This way you’re still getting out of the house and seeing a movie on the big screen, without paying the hefty price tag you’ll be hit with at the box office.
+You still get to see the movie on the big screen, just maybe on a different night.

 If movies aren’t your thing, it’s amazing how much more free entertainment there is out there–you just have to search for it.
 “Like” your town’s Facebook page for information on free events happening in your area.
 And my favorite free entertainment is meeting up with friends for a board game night–we always make new memories and have a few inside joke to tell for a while.